Bonnie Ray (Baylor, '85) Delivers Fifth Annual Life Experiences in Mathematics lectureJuly 15, 2013

-Dr. Bonnie Ray, Senior Manager for Data and Decision Analytics at the IBM T. J. Watson Research Center, will be the fifth speaker in the annual Life Experiences in Mathematics Series during her visit to Baylor University.
-She will be speaking at 4:00 pm on March 21, 2014 in Room 301 of the Marrs McLean Science building.
-The title of her lecture is "Math³ = Business Analytics".
+Dr. Bonnie Ray, Senior Manager for Data and Decision Analytics at the IBM T. J. Watson Research Center, was the fifth speaker in the annual Life Experiences in Mathematics Series during her visit to Baylor University on March 20-21, 2014.
+She gave her lecture "Math³ = Business Analytics" at 4:00 pm on Friday March 21, 2014 in Room 301 of the Marrs McLean Science building.

 Dr. Bonnie Ray